sburton59/settle-site/PROJECT_HANDOFF.md

 * HTML output is escaped through a template-local `e()` helper; HTML stored in `body_html` columns is trusted because only authenticated staff can write it
 * `.htaccess` blocks PHP execution in the uploads folder
 * Security headers (`X-Content-Type-Options`, `X-Frame-Options`, `Referrer-Policy`, `Permissions-Policy`)

+### **3.6 Deployment via GitHub clone + symlinks**

+The server does **not** host the canonical copy of the code.
+Instead:

+* A clone of the GitHub repo lives at `~/settle-site-repo/`
+* The Apache document root paths (`~/public_html/Settle/` and `~/settle-private/`) are **symlinks** into that clone
+* Deploying a change is one command on the server: `cd ~/settle-site-repo && git pull`

+This setup means:

+* GitHub is always the source of truth.
+The server is provably identical to a specific commit.
+* Rollback is `git checkout <commit>` — fast and reliable.
+* No file-copying step that can go wrong or leave the server in a half-updated state.
+* The deploy never touches the live config or uploaded files (which are gitignored and live alongside the repo).

+A few non-obvious requirements that come with this layout:

+* The clone directory must be `chmod 755` so Apache (running as a different user) can traverse into it. cPanel's Git Version Control creates new clones with `700` permissions by default, which causes a `403 Forbidden` until fixed.
+* `settle-private/config/config.php` must be created on the server after clone (it's gitignored — copy `config.example.php` and fill in real credentials).
+* Uploaded files live in `~/settle-site-repo/public_html/Settle/uploads/` (resolved through the symlink).
+They survive `git pull` because git only modifies tracked files.
+* Line endings: `.gitattributes` enforces LF everywhere via `* text=auto eol=lf`.
+Don't bypass this — mixed CRLF/LF files in the repo cause confusing diffs and false "modified" status.

 ---